 6. Shop in the Sadar market near the clock tower

 There are loads of shawls here as well as silky scarves.
-I love the silk ones because it’s so hot but I still needed to be covered and modest.
+The silk ones are great because I still needed to be covered and modest.
 I ended up with a silky pashmina mixture scarf that I actually wore all throughout my trip.
 I got 2 pairs of comfortable ali baba pants that I somewhat regretted the whole trip when I would see ones that were much cuter!
 Luckily backpackers are always up for trading.

 What is “the thing to buy” in the Jodhpur bazaars?
 Antique artifacts, wooden furniture (the best here!
 Hotel staff can help you ship home your bigger items) silver, gold, carpets, scarves, puppets, dyes textiles, and leather shoes and bags.